-Hugh McLeod kicked off the discussion last week with his post Blogging is Dead?
+Hugh McLeod kicked off the discussion with his post Blogging is Dead?
 According to Whom?.
-He said in part:

 I guess my point is, if you’re one of these people considering giving up on blogging in exchange for paying more attention to Facebook, Twitter, YouTube and MySpace, or whatever they throw at us mere mortals, bear in mind you are giving up on something rather unique and wonderful.

-Darren Rowse elaborated on Hugh’s thoughts with an anecdote about a Problogger reader who regrets his decision to shut down his blog 12 months ago to pursue a social networking strategy.
+Darren Rowse elaborated on Hugh’s thoughts with an anecdote about a reader who now regrets his decision to shut down his blog to pursue a social networking strategy:

 I was offered a job through my blog….